 Behaviors to avoid:

-- Excessive behavior:Avoid holding overly lively events at the bereaved home so as not to affect the funeral ceremony.
+- Excessively lively behavior:Avoid holding overly lively events at the bereaved home to avoid affecting the funeral ceremony.

 - Unnecessary visits:If you are not a close relative or friend, you should avoid frequent visits during the mourning period to avoid causing unnecessary trouble.

-- Inappropriate behavior:Avoid talking about topics unrelated to the funeral or making overly optimistic or frivolous remarks.
+- Inappropriate words and actions:Avoid talking about topics unrelated to the funeral or making overly optimistic or frivolous remarks.
 Express your condolences in a solemn and sad tone.

 Respect and consideration:

-During funerals, we need to show respect and consideration for the deceased and their families.
-Regardless of whether you are close or not, you can express your grief in a sincere manner and avoid causing unnecessary distress.
-During the mourning period, family members need time to sort out their emotions and deal with the funeral.
-We should give them space and time so that they can find comfort in their grief.
-Remember, our care should not only be verbal comfort, but should also be reflected in actions, showing respect for the deceased and their families through practical actions.
+During the mourning period, we must show even greater respect and consideration for the deceased and their families.
+Regardless of family ties, we should express our grief sincerely and avoid causing unnecessary distress.
+During the mourning period, families need time to process their emotions and grieve.
+We should give them the space and time they need to find comfort in their grief.
+Remember, our care should not be limited to words of comfort; it should be reflected in actions, demonstrating respect for the deceased and their families through concrete actions.

 Etiquette and social etiquette: Considerations for visiting during mourning

-Entering a bereaved home with light steps and a mournful heart is a sign of respect for the deceased and a comfort to the family.
-However, when visiting during a period of mourning, in addition to sincere concern, careful consideration is also required to avoid being impolite and causing trouble.
-The timing, manner, words and actions of our visits all play a role in how we respond appropriately in times of grief.
+Entering a bereaved home with a light heart and a heart filled with sorrow is a sign of respect for the deceased and a comfort to the family.
+However, during a period of mourning, visiting requires not only genuine concern but also careful consideration to avoid being impolite and causing worry.
+The timing, manner, words, and actions of the visit all play a crucial role in our appropriate response to grief.

-- It is taboo to visit during the early period of mourning: In the early stages of mourning, family members are immersed in grief, and visiting may add to their burden.
-You should respect the feelings of the family members and wait until the mourning period is over before visiting them.
+- It is taboo to visit during the early stages of mourning: During the early stages of mourning, when families are deeply immersed in their grief, visiting them may add to their burden.
+Respect the family's feelings and wait until the mourning period has passed before visiting them.

-- Pay attention to funeral ceremonies: During funeral ceremonies, visits should avoid causing disruption.
-If there is a specific time or method, be sure to follow the arrangements of the bereaved family.
+- Pay attention to funeral ceremonies: During the funeral ceremony, visitors should avoid causing disruption.
+If there is a specific time or method for visiting, it must be followed.

-- observeFamily membersโ reactions: The response of the family is the best guide.
-If you notice that the family members do not want to see visitors, you should respect their decision and avoid forced visits.
+- Observe the family members’ reactions: The family's reaction is the best guide.
+If you notice that the family does not want to see visitors, you should respect their decision and avoid forcing a visit.

 Considerations for visiting methods:

-- Concise and clear expression: When expressing concern, be brief and clear, and avoid lengthy or overly emotional language.
+- Concise and clear expression: When expressing concern, be clear and concise, and avoid lengthy or overly emotional language.

-- Avoid touching on sensitive topics: During the mourning period, one should avoid discussing sensitive topics related to the deceased, such as the deceased's misfortunes or illnesses during his or her lifetime.
+- avoidtouchSensitive topics: During bereavement visits, one should avoid discussing sensitive topics related to the deceased, such as the deceased's misfortunes or illnesses during his or her lifetime.

-- Send practical condolences: In addition to verbal condolences, you can also send tangible condolences, such as flowers, fruits, etc., but avoid gifts that are too expensive or complicated.
+- Sending practical condolences: In addition to verbal condolences, you can also send tangible condolences, such as flowers, fruits, etc., but avoid gifts that are too expensive or complicated.

-- Keep a low profile: Keep a low profile when visiting and avoid making noise or attracting attention.
+- Keep a low profile: Keep a low profile during your visit and avoid making noise or attracting attention.

 - Dress appropriately: Dress appropriately and avoid overly bright or frivolous clothing.